Palinuro Seamount: Hydrothermal activity and deposits

 Diffuse hydrothermal emissions have been found at Palinuro, which form small chimneys, stained rocks, spires reaching 30 cm height and warm (>60 C) muds with sulfide-sulfate deposits.
 The hydrothermal vents are found on the western side of Palinuro, around the horseshoe-shaped caldera, while hydrothermal vent deposits are found throughout the edifice.
 The vents around the horseshoe-shaped caldera may coincide with the margins of the caldera and thus are structurally controlled.
 Recent hydrothermal deposits around the summit, which was eroded during low sea level, indicate hydrothermal activity during the Holocene.
 The active hydrothermal vents are accompanied by chemical anomalies in the water column, and ships have reported a smell of hydrogen sulfide above the eastern part of Palinuro.

 Hydrothermal activity is responsible for the deposition of baryte, galena, pyrite and sphalerite, in the form of sulfide-sulfate deposits.
 Additional minerals reported are bravoite, chalcopyrite, covellite, enargite, marcasite, luzonite, melnikovite, tennanite, wurtzite and lead and silver containing sulfosalts.
 The sulfide deposits typically have a gel-like appearance and contain bacterial fossils, implying that microbial activity played a major role in their development.
 They occur in several metres thick deposits, often buried by sediments and in proximity to hydrothermal vents.
 Such seafloor massive sulfide deposits are potential sources for metals, both base and precious, and have thus drawn scientific attention.
-Other reported minerals at Palinuro are bismuthinite, bismuth tellurides, stibnite and traces of gold, indium and silver.
+Other reported minerals at Palinuro are bismuthinite, bismuth tellurides, stibnite and traces of gold, indium, silver and sulfur.

 Iron and manganese-containing crusts and nodules occur on Palinuro, which probably formed under hydrothermal influence after a transition from high (which emplaced the sulfides) to low temperature hydrothermal activity.
 They are often found in spatial coincidence with sulfidic deposits which form chimneys.
 The crusts and nodules contain manganate plus aragonite, calcite, clinopyroxene, illite, muscovite, plagioclase and quartz.
 The iron-manganese crusts have commercial potential.